 - Do not leave it in a car or exposed to inclement weather.

-- Do not leave the state or country with equipment unless otherwise approved by the PRC and the proper documentation is filed.
+- Do not leave the state or country with equipment unless otherwise approved by the facutly and the proper documentation is filed.

 - Be aware that any damage to the equipment out of negligence will be assessed to you (see Damaged Equipment Policy).

 - Do not force or manipulate equipment that does not function properly.
 Notify the appropriate MAL employee immediately and return the equipment promptly.
 Don’t try to fix it without proper authorization.